DevAwizard/Born2BeRoot_Guide_by_anwu-yan/Documentation/README_Creating_a_VirtualBoxVM.md

 4. **Create a Virtual Hard Disk**:
-   - Choose "Create a virtual hard disk now", a dynamically allocated disk, and allocate at least 10GB of space.
+   - Choose "Create a virtual hard disk now", a dynamically allocated disk, and allocate at least 10GB of space for your Debian or Rocky installation.

 **Since I choose 1GB - 1024 MB, the recommended size of the hard disk is 8.GB**

 ![Hard_disk](Hard_disk.png)

+## Step 4: Configure Your VM

+**1. Select Your VM:** Click on the name of your VM in the VirtualBox main window, then click "Settings".

+**2. System:** Go to the System section, and under the Motherboard tab, ensure the boot order includes the optical drive and hard disk, with the optical drive first.
+Under the Processor tab, you can assign more CPUs if you wish, but 1 is enough to start.

+**3. Storage:** In the Storage section, next to "Controller: IDE", click on the empty disk icon.
+Then, on the right side, click the disk icon next to "Optical Drive" and select "Choose a disk file...".
+Locate and select your downloaded Debian or Rocky ISO.

+**4. Network:** Go to the Network section, and in Adapter 1, attached to NAT, ensure it's enabled.
+This setting will allow your VM to access the internet through your Mac.